2-, 3- and 4-Body Decays in the Constructive Standard Model

-We will also work out the full technical details for squaring the amplitude and will apply it to all the amplitudes in this paper.
-As we do this, we will have an opportunity to compare the results of massive constructive calculations with those of Feynman diagrams.
-We do this and find agreement in the cases we consider.
+With these results in hand, we will have an opportunity to compare the results of massive constructive calculations with those of Feynman diagrams.
+We do this at low energies as well as at high energies and find agreement in the cases we consider.
 It also allows us to determine whether a simplification of the final result is possible in the massive case like it is in the massless case.
 We show that for the $4$-point and $5$-point amplitudes presented here, the constructive result is indeed much simpler.
 In fact, we will do a naive estimate of the number of calculations required to compute the amplitude for a phase-space point using the constructive method versus the Feynman diagram method and propose that there is an orders-of-magnitude savings possible.
+Based on these initial results, we speculate that these simpler expressions will lead to numerically more stable expressions for use in phase-space generators, but will leave a detailed study of these effects for a future effort.
 We emphasize that, although this was already known for purely massless theories, our examples are massive and in the weak sector and require the full spin-spinor structure introduced in \cite{Arkani-Hamed:2017jhn, Christensen:2018zcq}.
 In order to accomplish all these objectives, we review, develop, and generalize important identities which are used to reduce and simplify the amplitude and its square.